top of page

 • We don't care how the cover letter is addressed.
 Some journals are weird about this, which seems weird to us.
 You can address it however you see fit.

-Note: We occasionally offer a line or two of feedback.
-If you're not interested, please let us know in the cover letter and we'll keep our traps shut.
+We occasionally offer a line or two of feedback.
+If you're not interested, please let us know in the submission form (there is a handy checkbox), and we'll keep our traps shut.
 All feedback is subjective.
 More on that below if you're interested.

 Rights:

-Wallstrait asks for One-Time, First Serial and Electronic Rights.
-All rights revert back to the author upon publication.
+Wallstrait asks for One-Time, First Serial and Electronic Rights, as well as Continuing, Nonexclusive Print and Electronic Rights.
+All other rights revert back to the author upon publication.

 The Important Stuff